-- Insert the media into the robotic library slots (or into the cartridge and then inject the cartridge into the robot). - In the NetBackup Administration Console, click Media and Device Management > Media. - 3 Select the volume to be injected into the library. - 4 Click Actions > Move. - 5 In the Move Volumes dialog box, select or enter the robot, volume group, and slot number. - Use the First Slot Number field to enter the slot into which you placed the volume. - 6 Click OK to move the volume. - 7 Repeat as necessary until all media are injected. - See the NetBackup Administrator's Guide.
+- Insert the media into the robotic library slots (or into the cartridge and then inject the cartridge into the robot). - 2 In the NetBackup Administration Console, click Media and Device Management > Media. - 3 Select the volume to be injected into the library. - Click Actions > Move. - In the Move Volumes dialog box, select or enter the robot, volume group, and slot number. - Use the First Slot Number field to enter the slot into which you placed the volume. - 6 Click OK to move the volume. - 7 Repeat as necessary until all media are injected.